bagnalla/holyc_mal/README.md

 All tests pass and self-hosting is successful ([dramatized demonstration](https://www.youtube.com/watch?v=tbr-j2_zhgU)).
-The only important thing missing at the moment is HolyC interop.

 The garbage collector uses a simple mark and sweep strategy, using the global environment as the root.
 Some cooperation from other parts of the code